Rubilmax/viem-tracer/README.md

-client.transport.tracer.all = true; // If you want to trace all submitted transactions, failing or not. client.transport.tracer.next = true; // If you want to trace the next submitted transaction.
+client.transport.tracer.all = true; // If you want to trace all submitted transactions, failing or not. client.transport.tracer.next = true; // If you want to trace the next submitted transaction. client.transport.tracer.failed = false; // If you don't want to append traces to failed transactions.

 ```